PrasannaAdiga/tech-notes/golang/03_constants.md

 https://github.com/ardanlabs/gotraining/tree/master/topics/go/language/constants

 Constants are a way to create a named identifier whose value can never change.
 There are 2 varient of constants.
-Constants of kind and constants of type.
+Constants of kind and constants of type or untype.

 - Constants are not variables.
 - They exist only at compilation.
 They never find themselves on a stack or on a heap.
+- Constants must be initalized during compile time with the value.
+- We can not use short declaration for constants
 - Literal values in Go are constant of kind.
 For example 2, -5, 2.34 etc
 - Untyped constants or constants of a kind can be implicitly converted where typed constants or constants of type and variables can't.
 - Constants of a kind can be implicitly converted by the compiler, which means we can not have **Enumerations** in Go.